+- IBM Communications Server for Windows

-- IBM Communications Server Client - · Microsoft SNA
+- IBM Communications Server SNA API Client

+- Microsoft SNA

-Note: If you plan to install IBM Communications Server for Windows or Microsoft SNA clients, install them prior to installing Personal Communications.
+- Note: If you plan to install IBM Communications Server for Windows or SNA API Client, or Microsoft SNA clients, install them prior to installing Personal Communications.

-The installation process detects if any of the SNA clients listed above are installed on your system.
-If any of the listed SNA client are detected, then Personal Communications installs its client version.
+The installation process detects any of the SNA products listed above that are installed on your system.
+If any of the listed SNA software is detected, the Personal Communications install will not install SNA protocol-related modules; instead it will use the SNA stack provided by the above products.